 - Easy to use, virtually no claims to file

-Enroll in a Blue Medicare Supplement plan and get access to discounts on a variety of products and services that can help you live a more healthy and active lifestyle – all at no additional cost4.
+Enroll in a Blue Medicare Supplement plan and get savings on a variety of products and services that can help you live a more healthy and active lifestyle – all at a discounted cost4.
 Save on services such as:

 - Vision Services

 - Medical Bracelets